qbrick-cms/qbrick/README.md

 end
 ```

-See "Configuring the image brick" for more details.

 If you would like to use the qBrick helpers in your app, include them in
 your application controller: